sansneo/dotfiles/README.md

 # dotfiles
-> I use Alpine Linux on WSL in the latest Windows LTSC
+> I use Alpine Linux on WSL with the latest Windows IoT LTSC

 This is what I am working on right now and it's great!